March 1947 Headlines

 He enlisted in the U.S. Army after Pearl Harbor and was teaching demolitions in June 1944 when a defective TNT fuse detonated.
 Russell was fitted with two hooks for his hands, and began attending Boston University as a full-time student.
 Director William Wyler saw Russell in a documentary about rehabilitating war veterans and cast him in The Best Years of Our Lives.

-Harold Russell returned to university after filming ended and graduated in 1949 with a business degree, the same year his first memoir, Victory in My Hands, was published.
-He was an active member of the volunteer organization AMVETS and an advocate for employment of the handicapped.
+Harold Russell returned to university after filming on The Best Years of Our Lives ended and graduated in 1949 with a business degree, the same year his first memoir, Victory in My Hands, was published.
+Russell was an active member of the volunteer organization AMVETS and an advocate for employment of the handicapped.

 Harold Russell appeared in two more films, Inside Moves (1980) and Dogtown (1997), and guest-starred on a few 1980s TV episodes of China Beach and Trapper John, M.D.

-Controversy erupted when he sold his Best Supporting Actor Oscar at an 1992 auction; he said it was done to finance his wife’s medical expenses, and the Academy disputed it.
+Controversy erupted when he sold his Best Supporting Actor Oscar at an 1992 auction; he said it was done to finance his wife’s medical expenses, which the Academy disputed.
 Harold Russell died of a heart attack on Jan.
-29, 2002.
+29, 2002 at the age of 88.

 The Fabulous Flamingo Re-Opens